sungsoo-ahn/2025/_posts/2025-04-28-inside-smacv2-building-and-extending-marl-algorithms.md

   {% include figure.html path="assets/img/2025-04-28-how-to-edit-algorithms-on-the-smacv2-env/QPLEX_mixing_network.png" class="img-fluid" %}
   </div>

-The mixing network for the QPLEX algorithm is in the same file as the transformation network.
+The mixing network is Figure (a) in the architecture.
+In the repository, the mixing network for the QPLEX algorithm is in the same file as the transformation network.
 Found in src -> modules -> mixers -> dmaq_general.py.
 There are four main operations happening here: calculating the output of the MLP, calculating the Dot Product, summing over the $$V_i$$ values and summing the $$V_{tot}$$ and the $$A_{tot}$$.
 Below we explain these four operations:

 **(a) Calculating the output of the MLP**